The Story of Delta Sigma Chi

 Throughout it’s more than 100 year existence, the Delta Sigma Chi Fraternity can look back over a long and influential history.
 A majority of the men recognized by the profession as leaders in chiropractic are brothers of Delta Sigma Chi.
 Some of these include...

 B.J.
 Palmer, David Palmer, John F. Grostic, Clarence Gonstead, William Blair, Galen Price, J. Clay Thompson, Herbert Ross Reaver, Major Dejarnette, H.M.
 Himes, G.O.
 Schmiedel, Carl Cleveland, J.F.
 McAndrews, Donald Kern, William Holmberg, Reggie Gold, Michael Kale, John Sayers, D.D.
 Stierwalt, Sid Williams, Fred Barge, Grady Lake, Gary Street, Robert Brooks, Tom Perrault and many more.
-By the early 1920’s the fraternity roll call had grown to include nine chapters, (presently four chapters).
+By the early 1920’s the fraternity roll call had grown to include nine chapters, (presently seven chapters).